 Elizabeth Holmes, the disgraced founder and CEO of Theranos, believed in the power of storytelling.
 A large part of her pitch to investors, journalists, and her own employees was presenting a narrative of herself as the compassionate, visionary genius who was going to transform the world with her blood testing technology.
 Dressed in her signature black turtleneck, one of the many affectations she swiped from her hero Steve Jobs, she moved across TED Talk stages, manicured Silicon Valley lawns, and sleek corporate boardrooms with unwavering confidence.
 She wasn't just selling a piece of equipment.
 The entrepreneur, who dropped out of Stanford to found her company at 19, was selling a persona.

 It's not hard to see why Alex Gibney, the wildly prolific filmmaker behind Enron: The Smartest Guys in the Room and countless other ripped-from-the-headlines documentaries, would fall for her story.
-Gibney's new film about Holmes and her company, The Inventor: Out for Blood in Silicon Valley, premiered at Sundance and will likely debut on HBO later this year, where it will lure countless more curious viewers into Holmes's web of lies.
+Gibney's new film about Holmes and her company, The Inventor: Out for Blood in Silicon Valley, premiered at Sundance and airs tonight on HBO, where it will lure countless more curious viewers into Holmes's web of lies.
 Though the filmmaker -- and, presumably, the audience -- knows that Holmes's story ends in financial ruin and public embarrassment, the movie still attempts to sell you on the promise of Holmes, who is often shown in interview footage staring without blinking into the camera.
 She's the star.